Donate Sponsor

 8. Create hiding places

 Planting flowers in pots can not only help protect delicate plants such as violas, snapdragons and calendula from trampling paws but they are also moveable hiding spaces for your cat.
-By watching their favoured routes, you can then place the pots strategically allowing them optimum hiding opportunities.
+By watching their favoured routes, you can then place the pots strategically allowing them the best hiding opportunities.
 And if they change their route you can move the pots accordingly!
 Pots can also be placed around the cat flap or door, and also around their poo patch.
 This allows your cat to carefully check out their territory before venturing forth.
-Just make sure they are not being used by any local cats waiting to ambush your unsuspecting cat!
+Make sure they are not being used by any local cats waiting to ambush your unsuspecting cat!
 Find out more about why cats hide.

 9. Provide safe water sources

 You can provide a bowl of water outside for your cat but they may be more attracted to your pond, a natural water source untainted by chemicals.
 As for all creatures, ensure the pond has gently sloping sides and rocks that can be used to climb out on in case they tumble in.
 A metal grid/mesh just below the surface can be added for extra safety.
 Don’t worry if you have water lilies on your pond, these are not true lilies and are safe for your cat.
-Water features, such as pondless fountains whereby the water reservoir is hidden beneath the ground like a millstone with gently bubbling water, are another favourite with cats.
+Water features, such as pondless fountains (whereby the water reservoir is hidden beneath the ground like a millstone with gently bubbling water) are another favourite with cats.
 But do not put any chemicals or anti-freeze in these!
 Also make sure waterbutts have a secure lid to prevent your cat from falling in.
 Find out more about what cats like to drink.

 10. Keep your cat in the garden